rams3sh/cuw/README.md

 External Dependency
 -------------------

- cuw depends on 7zip binary.
+ cuw currently works only on windows due to hard coded windows based commands in the script. cuw depends on 7zip binary.
  The required binaries has been packed along with the release zip file.
 The author claims no ownership over the same.

 Note
 ----
 If you are using the source cuw.py, then you would have to dowload 7z binaries (7z.exe and 7z.dll) separately from the official site and place it in class path and update the entire database.
-The initial updation on my machine which is i7 7th gen with 8GB Ram and Win10 OS took 3 hours of time.
+The initial database updation on my machine which is i7 7th gen with 8GB Ram and Win10 OS took 3 hours of time.

-The release zip has been also packed with latest updated database and csv file as on 17-6-2018 to avoid long update process.
+The release zip has been packed with latest updated database and csv file as on 17-6-2018 to avoid long update process in the first subsequent update event.

 Future Plans
 -------------

 To add exploitdb informations to the database so that a mapping exploit (if any) also could be given out along with the report.
-More or less like windows_privesc_check (https://github.com/pentestmonkey/windows-privesc-check/blob/master/docs/MissingSecurityPatchesVsPublicExploits.md) just that I wouldnt want to limit to priv escalation related exploit alone.
+More or less like windows_privesc_check (https://github.com/pentestmonkey/windows-privesc-check) just that I wouldnt want to limit it to priv escalation related exploit alone.